MAHTEP/OPENSC2/README.md

 # OPENSC2 in a nutshell

-Object-oriented software for multiphisics simulations of Superconducting cables.
+Object-oriented software for multiphysics simulations of Superconducting cables.

 ## Features